instamotion/recruitment-task/docs/frontend.md

 ### General

+- Use functional components
+- Use [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) to structure your components
 - Pages should be responsive (Desktop/Tablet/Mobile)
 - Pages should have highest possible score in PageSpeed Insights
 - Utilise browser caching or any other caching
 - Any other page optimisations are welcomed
 - [Next.js](https://nextjs.org/) should be used for frontend application
-- use TypeScript for your projects
+- Use TypeScript for your projects
-- use best practices for code structure
+- Use best practices for code structure
-- make sure your code is well tested
+- Make sure your code is well tested
-- provide documentation with step by step on how to run the project locally
+- Provide documentation with step by step on how to run the project locally

 ## Extracting the data